Mobile apps are fantastic for music production. Being able to compose a melody or mix a song on the go is really easy now!

 Bandlad also created my favorite free DAW which is called Cakewalk.

-9. Reason compact
+9. Reason compact (iOS Only)

 First let me make one thing clear, this isn’t Reason for iOS.